Planning an Elopement in San Francisco: Everything You Need to Know

 Baker Beach is the most popular beach in San Francisco.
 Baker Beach provides one of the best views of the Golden Gate Bridge in all of San Francisco.
 However, it’s only half a mile long, making it one of the shorter beaches out there.
-Due to the length and popularity of this beach, I recommend a sunrise elopement if you choose this elopement venue.
+Due to the length and popularity of this beach, I recommend a sunrise elopement if you choose this elopement location.

 Fay Park is a super small park in San Francisco, but it has some beautiful features.
 Secured behind a white fence, Fay Park offers two white gazebos for a small ceremony, and small paths filled with tiered gardens.
 It’s also located right by Lombard Street, one of the most famous streets in San Francisco.

 The San Francisco Botanical Gardens looks like a garden taken straight out of Alice in Wonderland.
 With over 8,000 different types of plants, you’re bound to find the perfect backdrop for your elopement.
 It’s also a great spot for your elopement if you’re wanting something close to the city.

 To elope in San Francisco, you’ll need to obtain a California marriage license.
 Check out this post to see exactly how to get a marriage license in California.

 You will also need an officiant and two witnesses.

 Also, if you decide to elope outdoors, you’ll need to obtain a location permit.
 Each location has different fees and processes for obtaining a permit.
 Always contact the park manager, special events coordinator, or corresponding office to get a permit.